-Despite the album title, this is not one of the many retro exercises in NES-style chiptune.
+Despite the album title, this is not one of the many retro exercises in NES-style chiptunes.
 Instead, composer poisoncut’s work here makes full use of contemporary sounds and production techniques.
 At the same time, he subtly alludes to the music of the games that inspired 8-Bit Rally – the Lotus and Top Gear franchises.
-In a way, poisoncut is in a favourable situation.
+In a way, poisoncut is in a fortunate situation.
 The Lotus and Top Gear soundtracks never really developed an unmistakable signature sound, despite some recurring stylistic features.
 This means that poisoncut doesn’t need to mimic particular musical gestures.
-Instead he is free to work in his own style of melodic, high-octane electronic music.
+Instead he is free to work within his own style of melodic, high-octane electronic music.
 And in the end, that is enough to maintain consistency with 8-Bit Rally’s musical inspirations.

 That even applies to the moment when “Phantom of the Road” gives way to “Distant Journey”’s irresistible sugar rush.
-Taking a cue from 90s techno – in the best possible way – “Distant Journey” hammers home its Major-key enthusiasm with the album’s most memorable melodic idea.
-It’s the perfect, carefree environment to introduce 8-Bit Rally’s first chiptune elements, a joyful shout-out to classic game music.
+Taking its cue from 90s techno – in the best possible way – “Distant Journey” hammers home its Major-key enthusiasm with the album’s most memorable melodic idea.
+It’s the perfect, carefree environment to introduce 8-Bit Rally’s first chiptune elements, a joyful shout out to classic game music.
 And then the music reaches for the stars as “Distant Journey” soars even higher, its euphoria exploding and rushing through the solar system at warp speed.

 It’s for the end of the 8-Bit Rally soundtrack that poisoncut reserves his most creative concoction.
 “Miles of Funk” is a fascinating track, both retro-inspired and futuristic in its take on funk music.
 Opening with a down-and-dirty, strutting bounce, “Miles of Funk” heads to the after-race party with some wild, temperamental chiptune soli.
 At the same time, its confidently grooving rhythms and more traditional melodic material anchor it in funk’s classic, effortless cool.
 Not to mention that “Miles of Funk” is just as supremely danceable as the rest of the album.
-It’s the perfect close to an album that builds on past musical eras rather than trying to mimic them
+It’s the perfect close to an album that builds on past musical styles rather than simply trying to mimic them.

 Purchase on Bandcamp.